Agathos Daimon: How to Make Offerings To Your Household Spirit

 In ancient Greece the household god was known as the Agathos Daimon.

-The ancient Greeks believed in different classes of spirit beings; the daimons acted as intermediaries between the gods and mortals.
+The ancient Greeks believed in different classes of spirit beings.

 Have no fear, these spirits are helpful.